2017, 2018 Chevrolet Impala Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

-To avoid overpaying on a new Chevrolet Impala, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chevrolet Impala, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The Chevrolet Impala made its debut in 1958.
 It's gone through many changes since then, and it's currently in its tenth generation.
 Now, the 2017 Chevrolet Impala is in the full-size sedan class and is a great option for anyone seeking a vehicle that combines power and performance with comfort and convenience.

 What Is New for 2017?

 For 2017, the Impala is relatively unchanged from last year.
 Chevrolet removed the bi-fuel Impala that could operate on either gasoline or CNG (compressed natural gas).
 The trims available for the Impala now include an LS model, LT model, and the luxurious Premier model.

 The 2017 Impala provides ample power and great performance.
 The LS and LT are equipped with a 2.5-liter, four-cylinder engine that provides 197 horsepower.
 A 3.6-liter, six-cylinder engine that provides a solid 305 horsepower is standard for the Premier trim and an available option for the LT.
 All three trims are equipped with front wheel drive and a six-speed automatic transmission.

 All three trims of the Impala get good fuel efficiency.
 The LS and LT models with the four-cylinder engine have an EPA fuel rating of 22 MPG in the city and 30 MPG.
 LT and Premier models equipped with the six-cylinder engine have a fuel rating of 18/28 MPG.